-The specific objectives of the mid-term project review are to evaluate the relevance, coherence, impact, and sustainability of the project to the implementation areas; and to assess the efficiency and effectiveness with which resources have been used to generate results and achieve project objectives.
+The specific objectives of the End-term project evaluation are to evaluate the relevance, coherence, impact, and sustainability of the project to the implementation areas and to assess the efficiency and effectiveness with which resources have been used to generate results and achieve project objectives.

-- To assess the effectiveness of the project including: - The extent to which the project outputs have been achieved considering the indicators given in the project document. - The level of contribution of the outputs towards the achievement of the expected project objectives, and impact. - To assess the extent to which the planned objectives and expected impact of the project have been achieved, or are likely to be achieved. - To evaluate the relevance of the project objectives, strategies, and approaches to the current context in South Sudan - To assess the quality of the project theory of change and, if necessary, and if necessary Propose revisions to the theory of change.
-To evaluate the coherence of the project with other interventions in South Sudan, and within ISPR - To evaluate the efficiency of project interventions - To assess the sustainability of project results. - To reflect on the ISPR Consortium approach of working with stakeholders to achieve project objectives. - To identify major external factors that influence or impact the implementation of the project and evaluate their implication on the remaining project life interventions. - To suggest key recommendations and learning to be considered by ISPR Consortium and partners, as a basis for decision-making on necessary amendments and improvements to the project.
+- To assess the effectiveness of the project including: - The extent to which the project outputs have been achieved considering the indicators given in the project document. - o The level of contribution of the outputs towards the achievement of the expected project objectives and impact. - To assess the extent to which the project's planned objectives and expected impact have been achieved. - To evaluate the relevance of the project objectives, strategies, and approaches to the current context in South Sudan and any future similar intervention - To assess the quality of the project theory of change and how that can be aligned to new interventions in South Sudan and within the ISPR Consortium - To evaluate the efficiency of project interventions in the three project locations - To assess the sustainability of project results. - To reflect on the ISPR Consortium approach of working with stakeholders to achieve project objectives. - To identify major external factors that influence or impact the implementation of the project and evaluate their implication on the remaining project life interventions. - To suggest key recommendations and learning to be considered by ISPR Consortium and partners as a basis for decision-making on necessary amendments and improvements to future projects.